Thomsch/tellina_user_experiment/experiment_design_doc.md

   limits, etc.
 - Defines user meta-commands:
   - Each meta-command will be `alias <command_name>='touch .<command_name>'`.
-- Create the user ID by gathering user information: stored in `USER_ID` constant
+- Create the user ID by gathering user information: stored in `$USER_ID` constant
   - Machine name: determined by the `hostname` bash command
   - Username: the user will be asked to enter their UW NetID
   - User ID will then be `username@machine_name`.